Partitioning

 Overview

-Partitioning is a way to increase query performance by logical dividing large tables (such as fact tables) into smaller, more manageable parts called partitions.
-Due to partitioning query optimizers can read the limited number of table rows (based on predicate conditions) instead of scanning all the table contents each time.
+Partitioning is a way to increase query performance by logically dividing large tables (such as fact tables) into smaller, more manageable parts called partitions.
+Due to partitioning, query optimizers can read a limited number of table rows instead of scanning all the table contents each time.

 The exact partition that is selected to assign a new table record depends on the partition key — a column (or a set of columns for multi-level partitioning) that you define when creating a partitioned table.